Join | Donate | Volunteer:

 ESU Oracy Action Research programme

-The ESU’s first Oracy Action Research programme, in association with academics from the University of Sussex’s Speaking Citizen project, is underway.
-We are working with 12 schools to support them to develop their own oracy research programme, contributing to the ‘what works’ practical evidence base around oracy education.
-Schools will report their findings in the autumn of 2023, supported by our inaugural Oracy Research Conference.
+The ESU’s second Oracy Action Research programme, in association with academics from the University of Sussex’s Speaking Citizen project, is underway.
+We are working with 24 schools to support them to develop their own oracy research programme, contributing to the ‘what works’ practical evidence base around oracy education.
+Schools will report their findings in the autumn of 2024, at our Oracy Research Conference on Friday 8 November.
 Find out more.

 Why Oracy Matters